zenclike/Zen/README.md

 *library flt
- defflt :: defines a float variable fltadd :: adds a float literal or float variable to an float variable fltsub :: subtracts a float literal or float variable to an float variable fltmul :: multiplies a float literal or float variable to an float variable fltdiv :: divides a float literal or float variable to an float variable cos :: gets the float variable and changes to radians and set the value to a float variable tan :: gets the float variable and changes to tangent of float variable's value and set the value to a float variable sin :: gets the float variable and changes to the value of the sine of float variable's value and set the value to a float variable
+ defflt :: defines a float variable fltadd :: adds a float literal or float variable to an float variable fltsub :: subtracts a float literal or float variable to the float variable fltmul :: multiplies a float literal or float variable to the float variable fltdiv :: divides a float literal or float variable to the float variable cos :: gets the float variable and changes to radians and set the value to the float variable tan :: gets the float variable and changes to tangent of float variable's value and set the value to the float variable sin :: gets the float variable and changes to the value of the sine of float variable's value and set the value to the float variable abs :: gets the absolute value of that float variable's value and set the value to the float variable sqrt :: gets the square root value of that float variable's value and set the value to the float variable ceil :: rounds the value of that float variable's value up to the nearest number and set the value to the float variable floor :: rounds the value of that float variable's value down to the nearest number and set the value to the float variable
 ```
 There is a few types of commands in **Zen**, here is all of them.
 ```